averagestudentdontfail/Veritas/Veritas.Input/Academia/Psychology/literature-review-on-the-constraints-of-environmental-agency.md

 \begin{displayquote}
 After a walk in natural areas, I notice I can focus better.
 Tasks that felt overwhelming before seem more manageable.
 It's like my capacity to concentrate gets recharged somehow.
 \end{displayquote}
-The restorative quality appeared to emerge from what the participant termed nature's ``gentle'' engagement of attention through inherently fascinating features such as moving water, rustling leaves, and varied natural forms that captured interest without requiring directed mental effort.
+The restorative quality appeared to emerge from what the participant termed nature's "gentle" engagement of attention through inherently fascinating features such as moving water, rustling leaves, and varied natural forms that captured interest without requiring directed mental effort.
 This contrasted sharply with urban environments described as demanding constant attention filtering and navigation of social stimuli.
 However, the participant acknowledged variability in these effects, noting that brief or interrupted nature contact sometimes provided less benefit than longer, more immersive experiences, suggesting the importance of both quality and duration for restoration to occur, though the participant struggled to articulate precise thresholds distinguishing more from less restorative encounters.
 ## Theme 2: Perspective Transformation Through Immersion
 Beyond immediate cognitive restoration, certain nature experiences, particularly those involving remote or expansive natural landscapes, produced shifts in psychological perspective that persisted beyond the experience itself, involving changes in how the participant situated themselves in relation to broader temporal and spatial scales:
 \begin{displayquote}